ucdavisdatalab/adventures_in_data_science/README.md

 from that variable in the body text of the chapter files.

-Note: if you plan to include code blocks in the course reader that might take a while to render, consider caching them so they don't have to run every time you re-generate the website.
+Note: if you plan to include code blocks in the course reader that might take a while to run, consider caching them so they don't have to compile every time you re-generate the website.
 To cache a code block, add `cache=TRUE` in the block's header.
 It's best practice to label cached blocks, like so: `{r code_block_label, cache=TRUE}`.
 Cached files will